joshvito/auto-categorize-discogs/README.md

 # auto-categorize-discogs

 (Work in Progress)
 A node app that will auto categorize your discogs collection for you.
+Currently, this just categorizes by decade.

 if you want to use this, you need to include your own `/src/pat.js` file that includes your connection information to the [Discogs Api](https://www.discogs.com/developers/#page:home,header:home-quickstart).
 Specifically, the file should just be a simple object in the form